zahradnik-io/youtube-scripts/Projects/ideas.md

 - Zoom alternatives
 - School System revisited
 - A generalist vs. a specialist - my own experience
+- What can we do to protect freedom of speech?
+- GDPR - how does it affect our entrepreneurship?

 ## vzahradnik / Vladov svet
 - 4 months for a career change.
 This is my challenge!